szczm/teleporty/README.md

 Open the `teleporty-1.1.0-fx.xpi` file I guess? 🤷

 ### Limitations:
-Works best for one window.
-I haven't checked for two tabs, but if you have two tabs playing concurrently, you're a maniac and you should get checked.
+Works best for one playing tab.
+I haven't checked for two, but if you have two tabs playing concurrently, you're a maniac and you should get checked.

 ### Changelog
 #### 1.1.0: